30+ Average Screen Time Statistics for 2024

 Here are the latest statistics on average screen time and how screen habits have changed over the past few years, plus, some signs that’ll help you figure out if you’re spending too much time on your phone — brought to you by SlickText.

-Average Screen Time Based on Age
+Average Screen Time By Age

 Screens are more ubiquitous than ever, and the average screen times by age prove that.
 Recommendations for screen time are around 2 hours for kids ages 6-17 and 2-4 hours a day for adults ages 18 and over (outside of work).
 In reality, the actual average screen time for teens and children are much higher.